-The #1 Feature for Your Partner Portal Software
+The Number 1 Feature for Partner Portal Software

 In today’s age of digital business process transformation, it is likely that an organization doing business via a network of channel has deployed partner portal software to automate their engagement process with their partners.
 However, too often partner portal software fails to deliver, because most products lack the most important feature.
 What is it?
 How do we know it’s really the #1 feature?
 Both are fair questions, and I will try to answer them here in a structured way.

 When you think about the partner ecosystem for any organization, it is fair to say that—just like human beings—no two partner organizations are exactly alike.
 They may be trying to sell the same set of products and services from a vendor, but they all try to differentiate from each other.
 Therefore, they build different motions and workflows and have different needs.
 For partners to be successful they need to have real-time access to relevant information, and the partner portal software must be able to deliver it.